-Start by adding 1-1/4 cup tapioca starch (sometimes labeled tapioca flour) to a large bowl with 1 teaspoon baking powder, 1/2 teaspoon garlic powder, and a slightly heaping 1/4 teaspoon Italian seasoning.
+Start by adding tapioca starch (sometimes labeled tapioca flour) to a large bowl with baking powder, garlic powder, and Italian seasoning.
 Tapioca starch has a similar consistency to corn starch in that it will fly everywhere if you’re not careful, so use a whisk to gently stir everything together.
 Also, I prefer Bob’s Red Mill Tapioca starch!

-Next add 6oz shredded mozzarella or an Italian blend cheese plus 1 cup chopped pizza toppings (pepperoni, black olives, cooked Italian sausage, etc.) then whisk to combine.
+Next add shredded mozzarella or an Italian blend cheese plus chopped pizza toppings (pepperoni, black olives, cooked Italian sausage, etc.) then whisk to combine.

-Lastly, add 1/4 cup butter that’s been melted and slightly cooled plus 2 whisked eggs.
+Lastly, add melted then cooled butter plus whisked eggs.
 Switch to a wooden spoon then stir everything until combined into somewhat of a thick paste.
 The mixture shouldn’t be terribly sticky, and it will “dry” slightly after sitting for a minute or two.

 Lightly wet your hands with water then scoop 1/4 cup of the dough into your hands and roll into a 3-4″ log (no need to be precise here!)
 Place onto a parchment paper or silpat lined baking sheet then can cook one of two ways: